Evaluation strategy: Call by need

 Graph reduction is an efficient implementation of lazy evaluation.

 Call by macro expansion

-Call by macro expansion is similar to call by name, but uses textual substitution rather than capture, thereby avoiding substitution.
-But macro substitution may cause mistakes, resulting in variable capture, leading to undesired behavior.
+Call by macro expansion is similar to call by name, but uses textual substitution rather than capture-avoiding substitution.
+Macro substitution may therefore result in variable capture, leading to mistakes and undesired behavior.
 Hygienic macros avoid this problem by checking for and replacing shadowed variables that are not parameters.

 Call by future

 "Call by future", also known as "parallel call by name" or "lenient evaluation", is a concurrent evaluation strategy combining non-strict semantics with eager evaluation.
 The method requires fine-grained dynamic scheduling and synchronization but is suitable for massively parallel machines.

 The strategy creates a future (promise) for the function's body and each of its arguments.
 These futures are computed concurrently with the flow of the rest of the program.
 When a future A requires the value of another future B that has not yet been computed, future A blocks until future B finishes computing and has a value.
 If future B has already finished computing the value is returned immediately.
 Conditionals block until their condition is evaluated, and lambdas do not create futures until they are fully applied.

 If implemented with processes or threads, creating a future will spawn one or more new processes or threads (for the promises), accessing the value will synchronize these with the main thread, and terminating the computation of the future corresponds to killing the promises computing its value.
 If implemented with a coroutine, as in .NET async/await, creating a future calls a coroutine (an async function), which may yield to the caller, and in turn be yielded back to when the value is used, cooperatively multitasking.